Now look, I really don't intend to sound no at all or even though I do.

 And there's nothing in it for him to do that.

-If I always thought, I remember saying at the time, that I was dubious.
+I always thought, I remember saying at the time, that I was dubious.

-He said, Conservatives drew the red line.
+He said, conservatives drew the red line.

 I never drew a red line.

-By the way, uh the uh remember Valerie Plame and her husband Joe Wilson.
+By the way, the remember Valerie Plame and her husband, Joe Wilson, they too said Saddam had weapons of mass destruction.

 I know Joe Wilson did at one time.